SelmanKahya/angularjs-chat/README.md

 ### SockJS

+Taken from its readme:
-SockJS is a browser JavaScript library that provides a WebSocket-like object.
+> SockJS is a browser JavaScript library that provides a WebSocket-like object.
 SockJS gives you a coherent, cross-browser, Javascript API which creates a low latency, full duplex, cross-domain communication channel between the browser and the web server.

-Under the hood SockJS tries to use native WebSockets first.
+> Under the hood SockJS tries to use native WebSockets first.
 If that fails it can use a variety of browser-specific transport protocols and presents them through WebSocket-like abstractions.

+For more details about the SockJS project, see https://github.com/sockjs/sockjs-client.

 ### Issues